jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 ````

 As a general rule, to get maximum performance you should add as many processes
-as you have logical cores avaiable.
+as you have logical cores available.

 Unlike the `for`-loop approach of multi-threading, distributed computing
 extends the Julia `map` function to a "parallel-map" function